IRIS-Solutions-Team/IRIS-Toolbox/DataManagement/@Dater/index.md

-# Overview of Iris dates and Dater objects
+# Overview of Iris dates

+{==
-Iris dates are designed to provide convenience for handling dates spaced at regular intervals throughout a calendar year, with native support for the following date frequencies:
+Iris dates are designed to provide maximum convenience for handling dates spaced at regular intervals throughout a calendar year.
+==}

+Iris supports the following date frequencies:

 * yearly
 * half-yearly